 Cameron Smith, Ally Mentock, Courtney Brooks, Olivia Johnson

-Student leaders have the opportunity to provide input to help guide the NCAFP, its councils, and its philanthropic organization, the NCAFP Foundation as these entities strive to meet the goals of our Strategic Plan.
+Student leaders have the opportunity to provide input to help guide the NCAFP, its committees and its philanthropic organization, the NCAFP Foundation, as these entities strive to meet the goals of our Strategic Plan.

-Student Director-Elect – Sits as a non-voting member on the NCAFP Board of Directors and is expected to attend the three board meetings each year.
-If for some reason the Student Director is unable to attend any NCAFP Board Meeting the Student Director-Elect shall have voting privileges on the NCAFP Board of Directors.
+Student Director-Elect (1) Sits as a non-voting member on the NCAFP Board of Directors and is expected to attend the three board meetings each year.
+If for some reason the Student Director is unable to attend an NCAFP Board Meeting the Student Director-Elect shall have voting privileges on the NCAFP Board of Directors.
 The Student Director-Elect attends the Student Congress at the AAFP National Conference for Family Medicine Residents and Medical Students as the official State Delegate.
 Funding is provided to attend state and national meetings as outlined in the NCAFP Board Policies.
 Commitment in this role as the Director-Elect is one year; however, the Student Director-Elect automatically succeeds to the position of Student Director for another one-year term.

-Foundation Student Trustee – (2) Students are elected to sit on the NCAFP Foundation Board of Trustees and are expected to attend two Foundation Board meetings during the year..
+Foundation Student Trustee (2) Students are appointed to sit on the NCAFP Foundation Board of Trustees and are expected to attend two Foundation Board meetings during the year..
 Trustees are also expected to participate in and support Foundation Fundraising efforts.
-Trustees will represent the students’ perspective to the Foundation when appropriate and will communicate the happenings of these meetings with the Student Section at the NCAFP Annual Meeting.
+Trustees will represent the students’ perspective to the Foundation when appropriate and will communicate the happenings of these meetings to the Student Section at the NCAFP Annual Meeting.
 Funding is provided for students in these positions to attend the Winter and Spring Meetings as outlined in the NCAFP Board and NCAFP Foundation Policies.
 This is a one-year term.

 AAFP Student Leadership & Involvement Opportunities

 In addition to NCAFP leadership opportunities, there are many student leadership options at the national level with the AAFP.
 Many of these positions require support from your state chapter.
-As a result, please note that NCAFP’s deadlines are prior to AAFP deadlines.
-For all elected positions and some appointed positions, the NCAFP deadline is May 1st.
-For some appointed positions, the deadline is Aug.
+As a result, please note the NCAFP’s deadlines are prior to AAFP deadlines.
+For all elected & some appointed positions, the NCAFP deadline is May 1st.
+For other appointed positions, the deadline is Aug.
 15th.
 Please click here for NCAFP policy on AAFP Nominations.